garetroy/tlsswrapper/README.md

-A wrapper for basic TCP server/clients (with tsl encryption) orignially from c based functions.
+A wrapper for basic TCP server/clients (with tls encryption) orignially from c based functions.
 Allows for more programming efficiency, higher level understanding, and less to program for next time!

 Author:
     Garett Roberts